You are here:

 Apply to be an Abatement or Evaluation Firm

-Submit an application online - simply register on the Agency's CDX system and follow the instructions provided.
-You can also add a jurisdiction, update your firm's information, and request a copy of your certificate as well.
+Submit an application online - You can also add a jurisdiction, update your firm's information, and request a copy of your certificate as well.

 Individuals must submit their application and payment by mail.

 Submit an application online - If you are using the CDX system for the first time you'll need to click the "Register with CDX" button and complete a brief registration before you begin the application process.

 Apply by mail - Application and Instructions for Individuals to Conduct Lead-Based Paint Activities (PDF)

 Remember, there are two types of required certificatons – certified individuals must work for certified firms when performing lead-based paint activities.

 A certified firm must notify EPA at least 5 business days prior to conducting lead-based paint abatement activities, with one exception.
 When abatement activities are required in response to either an Elevated Blood Lead Level determination or emergency abatement order, notice must be provided no later than the day abatement activities begins.

 In addition, the firm must notify EPA of any of the following changes to the original notice: